 De facto relationship requirements

-There are special requirements that must be met where you are applying for Consent Orders as a party to a de facto relationship.
-You must establish that you are entitled to apply and meet other requirements.
-There are different requirements, depending on the type of orders you are seeking.
+There are special requirements that must be met where you are applying for financial orders as a party to a de facto relationship.
+First, you must establish that a de facto relationship exists and then meet other requirements.

 Does a de facto relationship exist?

-- the persons are not legally married to each other; and
+- the persons are not legally married to each other

-- the persons are not related by family; and
+- the persons are not related by family

 - the duration of the relationship;

 - the nature and extent of their common residence;

 - the degree of financial dependence or interdependence, and any arrangements for financial support, between them;

 - the ownership, use and acquisition of their property;